enolte/ss/README.md

 of 139 (implied max $N$ = 8895).
 This is due to iterating `ss::bits` on-frame.

 3. `ss::bits` execution period is ~336 picoseconds / subset, with std dev = ~10 ps / subset / row (average).
-These exec times are only on my host, so obviously reproducible on another host, but should give an estimate of what to expect.
+These exec times are only on my host, so obviously not reproducible on another host, but should give an estimate of what to expect.

 ## Fixed-length multi-set iteration

 Updated impl is in progress.

 For a given a set $X$, a (dense) multiindex is just an ordered sequence of counts $\left\\{m_0, ..., m_{N-1}\right\\}$, where each $m_i \ge 0$ is the number of occurrences of the $i^{th}$ point in $X$.